Frequently Asked Questions

 Q: I have a legal issue and I need some advice.
 What’s my first step?

 If your legal matter falls within our areas of practice, you will be screened for any potential conflicts and scheduled for a consultation with one of our attorneys.
-We charge a modest fee for consultations, to be paid at the time of service.
+We charge a modest fee for most consultations, to be paid at the time of service.
 We accept cash, check, or credit/debit cards.

 Q: What happens after my consultation?